-The other reason for 2 1/2 days vs. 2 days is allowing for more think time between class days and to allow for more casual immersion.
+The other reason for 2 1/2 days vs. 2 days is allowing for more think time between class days and to allow for a more casual immersion in the subject matter.

 One will be a Q&A session related to any class items that we weren’t able to cover to your understanding.
 The other will be a 1:1 coaching session related to your ongoing agile leadership journey.
 Both are “optional” and not directly related to certification.

 The CAL is focused towards anyone in an organization in a management or leadership role.
 Line managers and up will gain value from the class.
-As would senior ScrumMasters and agile coaches.
-In addition, senior product managers or product owners would also gain value.
+As would seasoned ScrumMasters and agile coaches.
+In addition, senior product managers or product owners would also gain significant value.

 Regular pricing is $2,500 per attendee.

 For private classes, there are organizational / team level discounts available.
-Minimal class size is 8 for private classes; preferred size is 12-15 attendees.
+Minimal class size is 12 for private classes; while our preferred class size is 12-24 attendees.
 Reach out to us to discuss your group needs and discount levels.
 We feel there is tremendous advantage to sending your entire leadership team to the CAL and will do whatever we can to make the costs approachable.

-For public classes, there are also group discounts (for 3-5 individuals from a company) available.
+For public classes, there are also group discounts (for 3-5 individuals from the same company) available.
 We usually offer an Early Bird discount for public classes as well.